prashanthk02/prashanthk02/README.md

 ## Hello, I'm Prashanth 👋🏼

 I'm a full stack web developer with a previous background in commerce and supply chain.
-With intrest in technology and passion towards web development i learned to code.
+With interest in technology and passion towards web development i learned to code.
-Recently graduated from Lighthouse labs and currently looking for junior roles.
+Recently graduated from Lighthouse labs and currently looking for junior web developer roles.

 ### Skills
 * JavaScript, HTML, CSS, Ruby